orchid-initiative/.github/profile/README.md

 ### What skills do we need?
 - **Learners** - Share your time and effort.
 What skills are you motivated to practice / develop / apply?
 - **Advocates** - Share your sense of purpose.
 What problem do you want to solve?
+If you are willing to share your passion and ideas, we'll help supply the labor and build momentum.
 - **Experts** - Share your experience and influence.
 What do you know how to accomplish?